Upstairs Downstairs (In Your Brain)

 Daniel J. Siegel, M.D. and Tina Payne Bryson Ph.D. have written a book called The Whole-Brain Child.
 The book is aimed at parents, and provides them with “12 revolutionary strategies to nurture your child’s developing mind”.

-The strategies are based on mindfulness techniques that engage the child’s thinking instead of providing them with answers, shaming them for poor behaviour, or demanding that they obey.
+The strategies are based on mindfulness techniques that engage the child’s thinking, instead of providing them with answers, shaming them for poor behaviour, or demanding that they obey.

 The book uses a hand model to help explain the brain to a child.
 The thumb represents the primitive part of the brain that is found in the lower regions, and is the location of big feelings.
 The fingers are the upper part of the brain, the part used to think and plan, and are used to gently hug the big feelings.
 When the upper part of the brain is NOT engaged, we can think of this as flipping our lid – the fingers fly up, and the big feelings are exposed.

-Here are the first 6 strategies:
+Here are the strategies.

 1. Connect and Redirect: Surfing Emotional Waves

+The brain is also divided into left and right hemispheres, with the right side of the brain being associated with feelings and being stuck, and the left side of the brain where language, logic, and a sense of movement are located.
 Connect with the right side of the brain (where feelings are) then redirect with the left side of the brain by doing some explaining.
 The first part of this is so important – if the child doesn’t feel understood, then no amount of logic will do.

 2. Name It to Tame It: Telling Stories to Calm Big Emotions